6 Amazing Costa Rica Hiking Trails

 Skill level: Trails in this national park range from moderate to challenging.

-Best for: Keen hikers and families traveling with teenagers looking for adventure, amazing scenery, and a glimpse of Costa Rican culture.
+Best for: Keen hikers and families travelling with teenagers looking for adventure, amazing scenery, and a glimpse of Costa Rican culture.

 Where to stay: End your day in ultimate luxury at the Andaz Peninsula Papagayo Resort sitting on the Culebra Bay.
 With two secluded beaches and surrounded by a tropical forest, it’s the ideal hideout after a day of exploring Costa Rica’s hiking.